mfiebelkorn/mfiebelkorn.github.io/_posts/2016-12-15-SSPI_Errors_in_AD_Joined_SQLServer.markdown

 System.Data.Entity.Core.EntityException : The underlying provider failed on Open.
   ----> System.Data.SqlClient.SqlException : The target principal name is incorrect.
 Cannot generate SSPI context.

-Our DevOps Engineer (being the smart guy he is) passed it off to me (Infrastructure Engineer) because he recognized it as a Kerberos related issue.
 Since our Active Directory had been acting strangly for the past year ever since we started using a two-way trust with a company we merged with, I had no doubt this wouldn't be easy to solve.

 ## Initial Ideas